keithalewis/WF2/README.md

 On Windows 11
 Download [swigwin-4.1.2](https://sourceforge.net/projects/swig/files/swigwin/swigwin-4.1.2/swigwin-4.1.2.zip)
 and extract to top level directory.
+Set the environment variable `SWIG_ROOT` to the path of the `swigwin-4.1.2` directory.
+(Thanks Derek!)

 ## Clone